This website is the home of Web Curios, a blognewslettertypething which has existed in various forms in various places online since about 2010.

 Thanks to the magic of coding, the archive is now searchable – I plan to add tags to this when I get a moment to go through the 7,000-odd links that said archive contains, but til then you’ll have to make do with freetext.
 I can’t stress enough how potentially-useful this is – honestly, if you need digital-type ideas, I suggest you go spelunking and rip off some old shit from 4 years ago that you can give a conceptual refresh to and pass off as ‘original’ thinking.
 Noone will EVER know.

-I thought I’d write the next bit in the style of a FAQ – I mean, let’s be clear, no fucker has ever asked me any of these questions, and I’m not so self-important to imagine that anyone ever will, but just on the offchance that you ever wanted to know…
+I thought I’d write the next bit in the style of an FAQ – I mean, let’s be clear, no fucker has ever asked me any of these questions, and I’m not so self-important to imagine that anyone ever will, but just on the offchance that you ever wanted to know…

 What IS this?